nikkibudeanu/tictactoegame/README.md

 ### Project goals:
 The primary goals of TicTacToe is to entertain its users, to be a user friendly platform with an intuitive flow which allows its users to play the game easily, see their score, select the type of game and finally, quit the game.

+<span id="user-goals"></span>

+### User goals:
+The user is looking for :
+* an online tictactoe game to play against the computer or a friend, which easy to use and has an intuitive flow.

+The target user is:
+* Age: 12+
+* People playing online games

 <div align="right"><a style="text-align:right" href="#top">Go to table of contents :arrow_double_up:</a></div>